hengeb/router/README.md

 Router will look for a method like `findById`, `findOneById`, `getById`, `find`, `getBy('id', ...)` and so on (or replace 'id' by 'username' or however the identifier in the router is called).

+## Request value injection

+You can use the `RequestValue` attribute to inject a request value (POST or PUT).

 ## Service injection

 You can tell the Router how to retrieve a service object: